 Amino acid analysis

-Ansynth Service is specialized in classical ion-exchange amino acid analysis to detect deficiencies of essential amino acids in all kinds of vegetable material.
+Ansynth Service is specialized in classical ion-exchange amino acid analysis to detect deficiencies of essential amino acids in all kinds of food and feed.

 In food and feed products